nodejs/node-addon-api/doc/async_worker.md

 The `EchoWorker`'s contructor calls the base class' constructor to pass in the callback that the `Napi::AsyncWorker` base class will store persistently.
-When the work on the `Execute` method is done the `OnOk` method is called and the results return back to JavaScript invoking the stored callback with its associated environment.
+When the work on the `Napi::AsyncWorker::Execute` method is done the `Napi::AsyncWorker::OnOk` method is called and the results return back to JavaScript invoking the stored callback with its associated environment.

 The following code shows an example on how to create and and use an `Napi::AsyncWorker`